Search

 While his running training has been the clear priority, Yee has made sure he’s kept his swimming and cycling ticking over after making significant gains in those two disciplines in the last few years.

-He was British champion over 10,000 metres on the track before committing fully to triathlon but has never raced further than that distance on the road so the step up to four times that is clearly a significant change.
+He was British champion over 10,000 metres on the track before fully switching to triathlon but has never raced further than that distance on the road so the step up to four times that is clearly a significant change.

 He explained to Radcliffe, long-time world record holder for the distance and three-time London winner, and co-host and double Olympian Chris Thompson: “The biggest challenge for me has been the muscular load that you have to go through when you’re training.
 You cannot replicate it anywhere else, you have to do those long and gruelling runs – and those hard sessions.